This is the second of two posts Steli has written for Microsoft for Startups Founders Hub offering advice about when and how to hire your sales team.

 When the time comes, hire a hardworking sales professional willing to learn and grow with your company.
 Doing so will help you achieve success.
 Good luck!

 Close is one of several trusted partner benefits available to members of Microsoft for Startups Founders Hub.
-Members can receive $2500 credit towards any of Close’s subscription plans as well as free migration or import assistance and access to the Close sales library.
+Members can receive the first month free, then 80% discount on any Close subscription plan for 12 months.

 For more resources for building your startup and access to the tools that can help you, sign up today for Microsoft for Startups Founders Hub.